palewire/first-visual-story/readthedocs/index.rst

 Chapter 1: Hello Git
 ********************

-First things first - it always helps to store all your code in the same place, instead of haphazard folders around your computer.
+First things first.
+It always helps to store all your code in the same place, instead of haphazard folders around your computer.
 This way, you always know where to look.

 In this case, let's call that directory ``Code``.